Shadow-666-user/Vithyarthi-Python-Project/README.md

 * Add a timestamp for each task
 * Implement categories (Assignments, Revision, Projects, etc.)
 * Add a GUI with Tkinter or a simple web UI with Flask

----

-If you want, I can also **generate a PDF or DOCX version** of this README.